jmerort/PPP3/README.md

 ## About my programs

-I prefer not to use the PPP3.h file or any other files made for such editions, so I import the necessary libraries.
+I prefer not to use the PPP3.h file or any other specific files, so I import the necessary libraries.
 I also do not use namespace std, as I always read people warning against it.
+This also means i don't use the error() function, throwing instead std::runtime_error and catching it accordingly.